do I contact if I have a question about an administrative

 There is no stated dress code for the University, however

-attire should be appropriate for the work environment.
+attire should be appropriate and reasonable for a work environment.

 Departments may have their own dress codes, developed